open-stage/blender-dmx-web/content/docs/Laser.md

 - You need to have at least one object or bounding box in the `Laser collision collection` for the laser beams to be created.
 - You need to add any objects which should stop/interact with the laser beam to the `Laser collision collection`.
-- You can use the `Volume Box` as the bounding box and add it to the Laser collision collection, just note that the `Volume Box`.
+- You can use the `Volume Box` as the bounding box and add it to the Laser collision collection.
-- After adding new laser into the show, make sure to go to `Setup` - `Beam Volume` - `Laser collision collection` and  select the correct collection.
+- After adding any new laser into the show, make sure to go to `Setup` - `Beam Volume` - `Laser collision collection` and  select the correct collection.
   This will add this collection as a collision parameter for all lasers in the show.